 How Does A Domain Registrar Work?

-The entire domain registration process has a pyramid structure with ICANN at the top.
+The domain registrar works like a pyramid structure with ICANN at the top.
 Under its authority, individual organizations like Verisign manage registry services for specific top-level domains like .com, .net, .uk, .ru, etc.

 Interested business organizations have to prove that they have the required financial and technical capabilities to operate a domain registrar business.